Welcome to the online working seminar in ergodic theory

 Participants take turns presenting a paper, which hopefully admits a nice

 one hour presentation.

-and a half, or wishes to give a pre-talk to make it more accessible
+This seminar is flexible, so if another time is better or one wishes to give a pre-talk to make it more accessible

 that is great.